macbuse/macbuse.github.io/food.md

 This wasn't creamy enough so I replaced some of the water with coconut milk.
+I actually managet to burn the lentils - they stuck to the bottom of tthe bowl:
+( maybe use moooore water or scrape the bowl with a wooden spatula to get it clean before pressure cooking......................

 Usual curry prep then:
 * pressure cooking time 10 minutes.